Get started

 - if you only need to pull files, see PHP guide;

-- if you are using a compiled language, see Guide for compiled languages for example on restarting a process;
+- if you are using a compiled language (e.g. TypeScript, Go, Rust), see Guide for compiled languages for example on compiling a program;

 , see Guide for docker-compose; - if you want to easily manage configuration files as GitOps, see Configuration guide;